 - Remote management: If you don’t have the resources to establish a new entity and an internal department, you can entrust your current payroll team with your global payroll.
 This option can be more accessible, but your team will need to familiarize themselves with a new set of tax laws to remain compliant.

 - Payroll processing company: You might choose to work with a third-party company to handle your payroll.
 While a payroll processing company will offer more expertise on the subject, your business will still be liable for any mistakes that occur.

 - Global Employer of Record (EOR): As your EOR, Globalization Partners will hire your employees through our subsidiary.
 We’ll take on all your payroll processes and the associated legal risks, and we’ll send you a monthly invoice to cover your employees’ salaries.

-How to Set up Saint Vincent and the Grenadines Payroll
+How to Set Up a Payroll in Saint Vincent and the Grenadines

 If you want to set up an internal department for managing payroll, you need to apply for incorporation through the Commerce and Intellectual Property Office.
 The actual registration process may only take a few days, but you will need to work with a lawyer to create your company bylaws, which may take much longer.